mjl-/mox/README.md

 (https://github.com/mjl-/mox/tags.atom) or releases
 (https://github.com/mjl-/mox/releases.atom), or monitor the docker images.

-Keep in mind you have a responsibility to keep the internect-connected software you run up to date and secure.
+Keep in mind you have a responsibility to keep the internet-connected software you run up to date and secure.

 ## How do I upgrade my mox installation?